Tintin07k/Ei-Study-Coding-Project/README.md

 This project involves implementing a **Smart Home System simulation** that allows users to control various smart devices such as lights, thermostats, and door locks through a central hub.
 The system enables users to:

-- Turn devices on or off.
+- Switch off or on devices.
-- Set schedules for device operation.
+- Setting schedules for device operations.
-- Automate tasks based on triggers (e.g., turning off lights when the thermostat reaches a certain temperature).
+- Automating Tasks based on Triggers (e.g., turning off lights when the thermostat reaches a certain temperature).

 Using object-oriented principles, the solution applies the following design patterns: